New Jersey DWI Attorney John Menzel

 • A comprehensive look at the long-term consequences of a DWI conviction.

-What Are The Added Penalties And Enhancements For Aggravating Factors In A DWI Case?
+What Are the Added Penalties and Enhancements for Aggravating Factors in a DWI Case?

 The biggest aggravating factor in a DWI case is the breath test result itself, which determines the severity of penalties based on blood alcohol levels.
 For first-time offenders, there are three tiers:

-Lower tier (<0.10 or no breath test result): This tier is punishable by fines and a short revocation period during which the person must install an interlock device in their primary vehicle.
+Lower tier (<0.10 or no breath test result): This tier is punishable by fines and a short revocation period during which the person must install an alcohol ignition interlock device in their primary vehicle.
 They must also obtain a physical driver’s license with an interlock restriction imprinted on it.

 It’s important to consult with an attorney to understand the best course of action based on the specific circumstances of your case.